 Full-time equated classified positions 39.0 Full-time equated (FTE) positions in the state classified service.
-Detroit/Wayne County Port Authority \$418,200 Operating assistance to Detroit/Wayne County Port Authority; a loca unit of government established under Public Act 639 of 1978.
-Funding Source(s): Restricted 418,200 Related Boilerplate Section(s): 706 Freight property management 1,000,000 Department currently owns rail property, including approximately 530 miles of track, acquired in the 1970s and 1980s when private railroads abandoned a number of rail lines in Michigan.
-Four short line railroads operate on the state-owned track under contract with the department.
-This line item is used to pay additional trackage rights on certain non-state-owned segments in order to provide for the continuity of service on the state-owned lines.
-In addition, costs of certain property management activities, including weed and brush removal, culvert repair and replacement, and drainage assessments, are charged to the line.
-[The Department also owns an additional 135 miles of track, between Dearborn and Kalamazoo, acquired from the Norfolk Southern railroad in December 2012, primarily for rail passenger service.
+Detroit/Wayne County Port Authority \$400,000 Operating assistance to Detroit/Wayne County Port Authority; a loc unit of government established under Public Act 639 of 1978.
+Funding Source(s): Restricted 400,000 Related Boilerplate Section(s): 706 Freight property management 1,000,000 of track, acquired in the 1970s and 1980s when private railroads abandoned a number of rail lines in Michigan.
+Four short line railroads operate on the state-owned track under contract with the department This line item is used to pay additional trackage rights on certain non state-owned segments in order to provide for the continuity of service on the state-owned lines.
+In addition, costs of certain property management activities, including weed and brush removal, culver repair and replacement, and drainage assessments, are charged to the line.
+[MDOT also owns an additional 135 miles of track, between Dearborn and Kalamazoo, acquired from the Norfolk Southern railroad in December 2012, primarily for rail passenger service.
 Maintenance and rehabilitation costs of that segment are charged to the Rail Operations and Infrastructure line item.]
-Funding Source(s): Restricted 1,000,000 Related Boilerplate Section(s): None
+Funding Source(s): Restricted 1,000,000 Related Boilerplate Section(s): None Intercity services 7,260,000 MDOT contracts with intercity carriers to provide intercity bus service to small urban and rural communities without other intercity public transportation services.
+Supports the intercity bus equipment program under which MDOT grants federal and state matching funds to intercity carriers for procurement of buses.
+Use of the buses is restricted to scheduled regular route services that originate in or are destined to points in Michigan, and which would otherwise be under-served by public transportation.
+Other projects that promote intermodal coordination may be considered.
+Funding Source(s): Federal 4,500,000 Local 160,000 Private 800,000 Restricted 1,800,000 Related Boilerplate Section(s): 701